rackerlabs/docs-cloud-files/rst/dev-guide/operations-overview.rst

 Each REST request against Cloud Files requires the inclusion of an authorization token in the ``X-Auth-Token`` header.
 You obtain this token, along with the Cloud Files URIs, by first using the Rackspace authentication service and supplying a valid user name and API access key.
-For more information, see :ref:`Authentication<cf-dg-auth>`.
+For more information, see :ref:`Authentication<auth>`.

 The following services make up the full Cloud Files product :